huggestsuccess/Rhizosphere/README.md

 ### To Do

+- save Timelapse
+- create dashboard
 - decide what dbms to use if any
 - save samples to db
-- figure out why reades are failing
-- implement conditionals for automatic switch of fan